Working as a Hair Loss Specialist to Help Change Lives

 Regardless of the treatment method that Adriana recommends or the service she provides, the feeling she gets from being a hair loss specialist is always the same—she feels a profound sense of joy to be able to help clients regrow their hair and feel more like themselves again.

 To make sure that she stays in touch with new advancements in the industry, Adriana plans to keep attending hair loss conferences and relevant industry events.
-She is currently registered for a course at a neighboring state, where recent advancements in hair loss research will be discussed.
+While she was being interviewed for this article, she was registered for a course at a neighboring state, where recent advancements in hair loss research were scheduled to be discussed.

 “I’m actually doing a class in Georgia next month.
 It’s going to cover stem cell therapy, where they can actually go under the scalp.
 But that’s a class that I’m investing in next month.
 So, hopefully, we get to the promised land, because I really want to help more women.
 Especially the ones who are even scared to come sit inside a salon,” she said.